What You Need to Know About the Endangered Species Act

 A voluntary conservation agreement between the USFWS and public or private parties to identify threats to candidate species (those species proposed for listing as threatened or endangered) and to develop a plan of action to improve conditions so listing the species is not necessary.
 If actions and monitoring efforts are a success, it may allow removal of the species from the candidate list (http://www.fws.gov/endangered/esa-library/pdf/CCAs.pdf).

 This is similar to traditional conservation agreements, but expanded by creating incentives for non-federal landowners that are proactive and engage in conservation efforts.
 As a result of their efforts, landowners are given assurances from the USFWS that detail what will be expected in the future.
 The primary goal of this policy is to encourage landowner involvement in conservation, while reducing the worry of increased regulations if the species was ever to become listed—this policy removes the uncertainty of future regulatory restrictions to private landowners.
 This policy only applies to non-federal parties on non-federal land (http://www.fws.gov/endangered/esa-library/pdf/CCAs.pdf).

 Safe Harbor Agreement

-This is a voluntary agreement between a landowner, group of landowners, or other parties that encourages management for listed species to promote recovery on non-Federal lands by providing assurances to property owners that the USFWS will not require any additional or different management from what is detailed in the safe harbor agreement without their prior consent.
-This is very similar to the candidate conservation agreement with assurances, but is used for species that have officially been listed as threatened or endangered.
-Additionally, at the end of the agreement enrollees can return the land to baseline conditions (those that were present at the beginning of the agreement) without consequence (http://www.fws.gov/endangered/esa-library/pdf/harborqa.pdf).
+This is a voluntary agreement between a landowner, group of landowners or other parties that encourages management for listed species to promote recovery on non-Federal lands by providing assurances to property owners the USFWS will not require any additional or different management from what is detailed in the safe harbor agreement without their prior consent.
+This is very similar to the candidate conservation agreement with assurances, but is used for species officially listed as threatened or endangered.
+Additionally, at the end of the agreement, enrollees can return the land to baseline conditions (conditions present at the beginning of the agreement) without consequence (https://www.fws.gov/endangered/esa-library/pdf/harborqa.pdf).